 While the below discounts are small, they add up.
 Contact your current car insurance company to assess your eligibility for the following discounts and programs:

 At the end of the day, adding up discounts can only do so much.
 Sometimes you’re paying too much for car insurance because you’re with the wrong company.
-Your best bet for finding cheap car insurance options is to see what else is available to you.
+The best way to find cheap car insurance could be shopping around.